sircac/md/doc_review.md

 The status is:

 -   the shore station hardware is the old one used for the calibration of ARCA-DU1, ARCA-DU2 and ARCA-DU3.
-Both Antonio and Tommaso know it in details (Emidio should have installed the DAQ a while ago, but not confirmed if Jpp is the latest 13)
+Both Antonio and Tommaso know it in details.
--   the two servers (CU and DAQ) have been formatted and re-installed with AIACE by Emidio Giorgio (LNS).
+-   the two servers (CU and DAQ) have been formatted and re-installed with AIACE by Emidio Giorgio (LNS). (not confirmed if Jpp is the latest 13)
--   all the "old stuff" (optical fiber splitter, acoustic emitters etc.) are still available
+-   all the "old stuff" (optical fiber splitter, acoustic emitters etc.) are available
+- jumper(+test box) is damaged, plans about fix it on-going.

 @Agustin: could you please provide some support (and coordination, if possible) for the preparation of the setup?
 Would you be available for a call in the next days (even this afternoon, if you are available), in order to start planning the next activities?